What is a Graduate Assistantship?

 *Please be advised that the Graduate Assistantship waiver often results in the reduction of student loan eligibility.

 Graduate assistants are appointed to work closely with an assigned faculty, staff, or administrator in a variety of settings.
 Under the direction of a supervisor, you will be expected to assist in carrying out the goals and mission of the unit.
-You must work 20 hours per week in your appointed department.
-Work is to commence on September 1, or date of assignment, and end on June 30 of each academic year.
+You must work up to 20 hours per week in your appointed department.
+Work is to commence on September 1, or date of assignment, and end on June 30 of each academic year, with the exception of assignments that may entail work commencing a few weeks before the Fall semester and end correspondingly earlier.

 For additional information about the Graduate Assistantship process, please contact Lissette Gonzalez at 973.720.3093.